T Khun Myat

-Tang Bao Khun Myat, known as T Khun Myat (တီခွန်မြတ် /my/; born 30 October 1949) is a Burmese politician, lawyer and civil servant of an ethic Kachin.
+Tang Bao Khun Myat (တီခွန်မြတ် /my/; born 30 October 1949), known as T Khun Myat is a Burmese politician, lawyer and civil servant of Kachin heritage.
 He is the Speaker of the Assembly of Union; the bicameral joint parliament of Myanmar since 1 August 2018 and Speaker of the House of Representatives; the lower house of the Assembly of the Union since 22 March 2018.
 In both 2010 election and 2015 election, he contested and won the Kutkai Township constituency for a seat in the country's lower house.